640 South State StreetDover, Delaware 19901

 After the specified period of bed rest has been completed, you may get out of bed.
-The nurse will assist you the first time you get up, and will check your blood pressure while you are lying in bed, sitting, and standing.
+The nurse will help you the first time you get up, and may check your blood pressure while you are lying in bed, sitting, and standing.
 You should move slowly when getting up from the bed to avoid any dizziness from the long period of bedrest.

 You may be given pain medication for pain or discomfort related to the insertion site or having to lie flat and still for a prolonged period.